2026 Comparison

 BatchLeads vs AcquireDeeds

 BatchLeads charges $79-$99/mo with credit-based extras.
-AcquireDeeds is the no-subscription alternative with built-in direct mail.
+AcquireDeeds is the no-subscription alternative with $0.05/record data exports.
 Here's an honest comparison to help you decide.

 Real Cost Comparison

-Annual cost: 4 campaigns of 500 postcards each
+Annual cost: 4 campaigns of 500 records each

 BatchLeads + Mail Integration